Resources for health professionals

 The toolkit was adapted for the New Zealand setting by bpacnz.
 It is based on materials for Stopping Elderly Accidents Death and Injuries developed by the United States' Centers for Disease Control and Prevention.

-The Exercise Effectiveness Criteria booklet for health professionals and community group strentgh and balance programme providers.
+Exercise Effectiveness Criteria booklet - booklet for health professionals and community group strength and balance programme providers.

 Not what you're looking for?